Effective Performance Appraisal Methods for HR Professionals

 • Outline Responsibilities: Ensure employees understand their responsibilities and have a clear action plan following the meeting.

-Have a Clear and Actionable Agenda
+4. Have a Clear and Actionable Agenda

 A clear and actionable agenda is a must in every performance review process.
 A manager will certainly want the employees to be prepared for the work review conversation, and simultaneously, the manager must prepare for the same.
-Before heading to the main process, have a small discussion with the employee on the main things to discuss, plan what suggestions will be for the employee, what can be the ideal performance review questions, upcoming goals, etc.
+Before heading to the main process, have a small discussion with the employee on the main things to discuss, plan what suggestions will be for the employee, the ideal performance review questions, upcoming goals, etc.

-Provide Constructive Feedback
+5. Provide Constructive Feedback

 Constructive feedback is essential for an effective employee performance review.
 Here are a few tips for delivering constructive feedback: